rtCamp/Frappe-Manager/docs/commands/create.md

 **Options**:

+* `-e, --environment`: Bench environment; sets the dev-mode and restart defaults.
 * `-a, --apps`: App to install: appname or owner/repo, optional :branch (repeatable).
 Frappe is always first.
-* `-e, --environment`: Bench environment; sets the dev-mode and restart defaults.
 * `--developer-mode`: Let DocType edits write app source files.
 Already on for a dev-environment bench.
 * `--bench-only`: Create the bench (config, directory, containers) with no site in it.
 Sites are added afterwards with 'fm create BENCH/SITE'.
-* `--admin-pass`: Administrator password.
-* `--alias-domains`: Extra domains this bench answers on (comma-separated).
-Certificates come from 'fm ssl add'.
 * `-t, --github-token`: Token for cloning private app repos.
 * `--python`: Python version, e.g. '3.11'.
 Auto-detected by default.
 * `--node`: Node version, e.g. '20'.
 Auto-detected by default.